Graphixa/WinForge/README.md

 irm https://raw.githubusercontent.com/Graphixa/WinForge/main/winforge.ps1 | iex
 ```

+The script will prompt for your options, refer to the [Paramater Options](https://github.com/Graphixa/WinForge/blob/main/README.md#parameter-options) for more information as to what these do.

 ## Running the Script with Parameters ⚡

 The best part about WinForge is you can design your own single-line command to run on any Windows machine.
 Simply replace any of the options in the parameters below with your own URL's or options [Parameter options listed below].